Venezuela president praises Iran fuel shipments during visit | Headlines

 "The need to well inform the Iranian and Venezuelan nations about the war of sanctions and find ways to counter them with steadfastness'' would be discussed, Iranian English-language PressTV quoted Maduro as saying.

-Maduro said Venezuela and Iran are united by "a common vision" regarding international issues and are both victims of coercive measures by the United States and its allies.
+Maduro said Venezuela and Iran are united by "a common vision" regarding international issues and are both victims of coercive measures by the US and its allies.

 Maduro is on a Eurasia tour after being rebuffed by Washington, which decided not to invite him to the Summit of the Americas.
 His stops earlier this week included Algeria and Turkey.

-Venezuela, along with Cuba and Nicaragua, was not invited by President Joe Biden's administration to the summit due to their authoritarianism and human rights violations.
-That also led to a decision by Mexico's president not to attend.
+Venezuela, Cuba and Nicaragua were not invited by President Joe Biden's administration to the Summit of the Americas that began on Thursday due to their authoritarianism and human rights violations.
+That led to a decision by Mexico's president not to attend.

-Venezuela has received Iranian tankers at its ports and in the past.
+Venezuela has received Iranian tankers at its ports n the past.
 Iran also has exported cars to Venezuela.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)